 Inspect a run in flight

-What to look at while a run is happening, and where every detail is recorded.
+Where to watch a run as it happens, and where every detail is saved.

 The terminal